 - avoiding trigger foods, such as caffeine, coffee, and chocolate

 - avoiding spicy and particularly fatty foods

-- quitting smoking
+- quitting smoking, if applicable

-- losing weight if overweight
+- losing any excess body weight

 A Schatzki ring is a band of tissue that can form in the lower esophagus, causing the pipe to narrow.
 While some people with Schatzki rings have no symptoms, others experience difficulty swallowing.
 A person may also find that food becomes stuck in their throat.